neo-project/docs/docs/en-us/exchange/transaction.md

 > [!Note]
 >
-> - The failed NEP-5 transaction can also be recorded in blockchain, so you need to determine whether the vm status parameter "vmstate" is correct.
+> - The failed NEP-5 transaction can also be recorded in blockchain, so you need to determine whether the vm status parameter "vmstate" is correct (HALT).
 > - "vmstate" indicates the vm status after it executes the contract.
 If it contains "FAULT", that means the execution is failed and the transaction is invalid.

 The parameters related to a transaction in the file are the following: